Time off work - overview

-Your employer isn’t legally required to give you time off for jury service, but they could be fined for contempt of court if they refuse.
+If you’re an employee, your employer isn’t legally required to give you time off for jury service, but they could be fined for contempt of court if they refuse.

-Your employer doesn’t have to pay you for the time that you take off (unless your employment contract says so).
+Your employer doesn’t have to pay you for the time that you take off, unless your employment contract says so.
 You'll be able to claim money back from the court to make up for some of your financial losses.

-If your employer dismisses you for taking time off to do jury service, you may be able to make a claim for unfair dismissal to an employment tribunal.
 There's a strict time limit for making a claim and you should seek advice straight away.

 Time off for study or training